IrvingZha0/lab-bcos/docs/CNS.md

 - Deployment:
   babel-node deploy.js HelloWorld
->   In depoy.js, the cns_mangager add function is called by default when deployed successfully, and the file name is same as the contract name.
-If add failed then need:
+>   By calling deploy.js, the cns_mangager add function, with contract name as file name, is called by default when deployed successfully.
+If fail to add then need:
-1. If file name is not same as the contract name then needs to call 'cns_manager add' again.
+1. Call 'cns_manager add' again if a customized name is needed.
-2. If it's just the test contract then no need handle.
+2. Leave it for test contract.
-3. If the same contract needs upgrade, then needs execute update.
+3. Call 'cns_manager update' for bug fixing or upgrade.
-4. If the currently contract needs call CNS, then needs modifies the contract's version number (refer to multi-version deployment).
+4. Modify the contract's version if previous contrac is still needed (refer to multi-version deployment).

 ```javascript
     //examples of success
     babel-node deploy.js Test0